About Haddam

 Economy & Demographics

 Haddam's economy is largely driven by a mix of industries, including manufacturing, healthcare, and tourism.
 Major employers in the area include the Goodspeed Opera House, Middlesex Hospital, and several manufacturing plants located in the town's industrial parks.
 The community also benefits from its proximity to the Connecticut River, which supports recreational activities and attracts visitors to the region.
-Local small businesses, ranging from restaurants and shops to professional services, contribute to the vibrant economic landscape of Haddam.
+Local small businesses, ranging from restaurants and shops to professional services, contribute to the vibrant economy of Haddam.

 Elections & Voter Records